Welcome to another Campaign Update, keeping you informed of our constant fight to make things better for bunnies.

 Capone Campaign update January to June 2021 by Mark Dron

 In the period from January to June 2021, Mark raised 203 cases; in the same period, in 2020, it was 147.
 178 of those cases/referrals related to Animal Welfare, including illegal hunting; 4 of those cases related to excise fraud, including fuel and tobacco; 5 related to fraud matters; 7 related to CITES (Endangered Species) issues and 9 cases involved miscellaneous matters involving drugs, theft etc.

 Agencies to whom we passed intelligence in the period included: HMRC, the police (England, Wales and Scotland), Local Authorities (England, Wales and Scotland) and numerous animal welfare charities with shared aims (i.e. RSPCA, APS and the League Against Cruel Sports).

-The trends identified that there was a significant uptick in the numbers of people complaining about petting zoos and similar sites.
+The trends identified that there was a significant uptick in the number of people complaining about petting zoos and similar sites.

-We have also carried out a fair amount of work on rabbit meat farm planning application monitoring (in company with other charities and groups).
+We have also carried out a fair amount of work on rabbit meat farm planning application monitoring (in the company of other charities and groups).

 This autumn, Mark will be starting a project looking at Wales, Northern Ireland and Scotland and the scale of breeding issues in the devolved administrations.

 He is hoping to close down a few significant cases with some successful referrals in the next few months.

 In this edition, we congratulate our columnist and RWAF patron, Dr Emma Milne.
 Emma was recently awarded the diploma of Fellowship of the Royal College of Veterinary Surgeons and is now an FRCVS.
 This is the highest award the college gives, and she was awarded for her ‘tireless advocacy’ for animal welfare and contributions to the profession in this field.

 Mark Dron achieves Chartered Safety and Health Professional qualification